angular/angular/aio/content/guide/complex-animation-sequences.md

 The code in this example performs the following tasks:

-* Skips animating elements when the user first opens or navigates to this page (the filter animation narrows what is already there, so it only works on elements that already exist in the DOM).
+* Skips animations when the user first opens or navigates to this page (the filter animation narrows what is already there, so it only works on elements that already exist in the DOM).

 * Filters heroes based on the search input's value.